Here are some questions that I am often asked and my answers. They will help you better understand who I am and what I do.

 Why don’t more leaders practice Lean management?

 Because it is hard for them to do.
 Moving from batch-and-queue material and information processing to flow changes everything – and I mean everything.
 It changes ways of thinking and doing things, policies, metrics, practices, processes, behaviors, etc. That is simply too big a challenge for most successful leaders to want to take on.
-Fortunately, a younger generation of managers is growing up on Lean, and they will be more successful.
+Fortunately, a younger generation of managers is growing up on Lean and they may be more successful.

 What are the biggest misunderstandings that people have about Lean leadership?